telerik/xaml-docs/knowledge-base/kb-treelistview-expand-collapse-items-through-methods.md

 ## Description

-How to expand and collapse items via the control's public methods in an MVVM-friendly manner.
+How to expand and collapse items via the RadTreeListView control's public methods in an MVVM-friendly manner.

 ## Solution